PMC Founder, Dr. Greene, establishes his first company

 Dr. Greene has also served as chairman of the APA’s Committee on Long Term Care and Treatment of the Elderly and the Committee on Access and Effectiveness of Psychiatric Services, and as a member of the APA Committee on Psychiatric Administration and Management.

-PMC opens its first Green Oak Behavioral Health program
+PMC opens its first inpatient behavioral health program

-The inpatient psychiatry unit provides evaluation and treatment for older adults, typically over 55 years of age, who are suffering from mental health issues including depression, anxiety, and behaviors related to dementia.
+PMC’s inpatient psychiatry units provide evaluation and treatment for older adults, typically over 55 years of age, who are suffering from severe mental health issues including depression, anxiety, and behaviors related to dementia.

-PMC Receives Best Places to Work recognition for the second consecutive year
+PMC receives Best Places to Work recognition for the third consecutive year

 The Nashville Business Journal honored those who ranked highest among nominees in a survey of employees that measured 10 key engagement categories, including team effectiveness, trust in senior leaders, and manager effectiveness